DuReader_robust: A Chinese Dataset Towards Evaluating Robustness and Generalization of Machine Reading Comprehension in Real-World Applications: Experiments

-The performance of the baseline systems on the dev set, in-domain test set and robustness test set are shown in Table~\ref{basic-res}.
-We can observe that the performance of these baselines is approaching human on in-domain test set, while the gap between baseline performance and human performance on robustness test set is much larger.
-The performance of these baselines on robustness test set is much lower than their performance on in-domain test set (although they are not fully comparable).
-In contrast, the human performance is closed on two test sets.
-Besides, ERNIE 2.0\textsubscript{large} performs the best on both in-domain test set and robustness test set, while BERT\textsubscript{base} and ERNIE 1.0\textsubscript{base} perform the worst.
+Table~\ref{basic-res} shows the baseline results on the in-domain development set, in-domain test set, and challenge test set.
+The baseline performance is close to human performance on the in-domain test set, whereas the gap between baseline performance and human performance on the challenge test set is much larger.
+In Appendix~\ref{appendix-human-performance}, we describe the method for calculating human performance.

-We further analyze the performance of the baselines on the three subsets of robustness test set.
-The results have been shown in Table~\ref{robust-res}.
-We can observe that the baseline performance significantly drops on the over-stability test set and the generalization test set.
-In contrast, the baseline performance on the over-sensitivity test set does not drop too much.
-However, the different prediction ratios of baselines are large as we will show in Section~\ref{ana-oversens}.
+We further evaluate the baselines on the three challenge subsets for over-sensitivity, over-stability and generalization separately.
+Table~\ref{robust-res} shows the results.
+We have found that baseline performance declines significantly for over-stability and generalization subsets (compared to the ``In-domain test set'' in Table~\ref{basic-res}).
+In contrast, the baseline performance degrades less significantly on the over-sensitivity subset, although there is still a noticeable gap.